Martin Coswell : April 9, 2151

 I caught something in Bill’s voice.
 It might have been the tinge of grief that hung on the words.
 It might have been the hollow eyes of someone that had lost everything in a brief moment.
 No matter the words that were coming out of his mouth, I know one thing about the man.
 He loved his Louise, more than anything in his world, or any other.
 Yet there he was, suspect number one in a murder investigation, the first of its kind here on Mars, or so the Constable would have me believe.
 But, that doesn’t ring exactly true in my experience.
 Murder is part of the human condition, and as old as the race itself—one of our despicable traits, that has never been eradicated.
 I know it’s Mars politics speaking.
 That it’s the party line.
 Mars, the new utopia, where men are civilized, and the modern life on Mars has transformed man.
 It has worked wonders for their immigration numbers, and they need them badly.
 Badly enough to cover up murder?

-The constable remained silent, apparently knowing the name of the man, but he watched Bill intently for the answer anyways.
-Perhaps he felt that he could learn something more.
+The constable remained silent, but he watched Bill intently for clues.

 “All I know is his first name is Robert.
 I found a note in her purse.
 I think he works at the gym that she goes to… went to…” His voice broke in a high pitch on that last word again, and he shut up.